Freight optimization: Understanding the three core pillars

 Learn why freight optimization can help your organization drive optimization across the board— from procure to pay

-As a shipper, keeping freight operations optimized stands as the lynchpin between keeping the bottom-line secure and improving customer experience.
-While a definitive figure can be elusive, the annual State of Logistics Report indicate that US enterprises spent anywhere between 4-5% of their revenue on freight transport.
+As a shipper, optimizing freight operations is the lynchpin between keeping the bottom line secure and improving customer experience.
+While a definitive figure can be elusive, the annual State of Logistics Report indicates that US enterprises spent 4-5% of their revenue on freight transport.
 Roughly translating to $1 trillion, that number offers a lot of scope for businesses to work towards austerity.
-With retail consumption picking up after the pandemic years and with domestic inflation reaching record highs, there is incentive for businesses to take stock of all aspects of their logistics and optimize across the board of operations.
+With retail consumption picking up after the pandemic years and with domestic inflation reaching record highs, there is an incentive for businesses to take stock of all aspects of their logistics and optimize across the board of operations.
 A TMS (Transportation Management System) enables this by maintaining freight contracts for regularly plied lanes and providing visibility across lanes.
 However, this does not guarantee savings.
-Investing in best practices around freight optimization leveraging your TMS solution is the key to drive optimization across the board— from procure to pay logistics operations.
+Investing in best practices around freight optimization leveraging your TMS solution is the key to driving optimization across the board— from procure to pay logistics operations.

 Here’s how a TMS helps achieve freight optimization across your processes: